Hypoglycaemia happens when the blood glucose level is less than 4 mmol/l, or where your child has symptoms of

 How do I give a glucagon injection with the GlucaGen™ hypokit for severe hypoglycaemia?

 The GlucaGen™ hypokit contains a synthetic form of glucagon.
 Only parents and others who have been appropriately trained can give a glucagon injection.

 What happens during recovery from severe hypoglycaemia following glucagon injection?

-- the child or adolescent should generally wake within 5 to 10 minutes of receiving the glucagon - if they have had a convulsion, it should usually be short and does not cause permanent damage
+- your child or teen should generally wake within 10 to 15 minutes of receiving the glucagon - if your child has had a convulsion, it should usually be short and does not cause permanent damage

-- when the child or adolescent is awake, give sips of sweet fluid (such as juice drink, lemonade)
+- when your child is awake, give sips of sweet fluid (such as juice drink, lemonade)

-- severe hypoglycaemia can cause vomiting and/or severe headache - continue to offer sips of sweet fluid until the child can take small amounts of slow acting carbohydrate (crackers)
+- severe hypoglycaemia can cause vomiting and/or severe headache - continue to offer sips of sweet fluid until your child is able to take small amounts of slow-acting carbohydrate (crackers)

 - monitor the blood glucose levels every 15 minutes

 - call your diabetes team for advice on insulin doses following the episode

-- your child will need follow up review at diabetes clinic
+- your child will need to go to a follow-up review at their diabetes clinic